Mondonno/cpp-live-toolkit/README.md

 ### List of tools

 Here are listed tools that are inside toolkit.<br>
-If you have idea related to this project, consider contributing.
+*If you have idea related to this project, we will be happy if you contribute a new tool.*

 - **C++ Live Compile Repl (C++ LCP)**:<br><br>
     Cpp fast and light in size repl program that helps to compile ideas<br> in the file without creating useless files.